equitymarkets/100-days-of-code/r1-log.md

 ### R1D4
 Today's Progress**: Today I used a lot of new methods, including pop(), insert(), str(), max(), min(), stdev(), variance(), and mean().
 I learned that I need to import the statistics module if I want to use certain methods.
 I created random numbers within a loop (my first Python for loop).
 I first used ctrl+y to undo a previous edit.
 Tomorrow I want to study more about definite vs. indefinite iterations.
 I do know that a for loop represents a definite iteration, while a while loop represents an indefinite iteration.

 Thoughts: I learned a lot today but I felt that it came quicker than before.
 I feel my journey is well underway now.
 I had some problems first importing the statistics module; it didn't seem as if I had that module at first but upon the second try, the auto-complete/intellisense kicked in and I knew at that moment that it was there.
 Everything worked from that point on.
 This is the second day that I ran into some roadblocks trying to do what I wanted to do.
 I realize that harder times are ahead but I also know that is the only way to really learn something.
+I am still recording videos with my phone, and they are not good quality.
+I am happy to have correctly used a for loop today.

 Link to work**: [https://github.com/equitymarkets/100-days-of-code/blob/master/4_DataScienceinPython.py]

 ### R1D5
-Today's Progress**: Used pow() to raise a number to a power and bin() to convert an output variable to binary code.
+Today's Progress**: Today I solved the Towers of Hanoi problem, which proves that the amount of "1"'s in the binary code for the minimum amount of moves to shift a stack of increasing size disks to another stack without ever putting a bigger disk onto a smaller one, given three towers, is equal to the amount of disks in the stack.
+I did not know this when I set out to solve the problem, as I based the problem on the Python "MIT Introduction to Computer Science and Programming" lectures I have watched by Eric Grimson and John Guttag.
+I want to learn later why this is true.
+I find problems using binary code to be interesting because they are quite simple but elusive.
+I used pow() to raise a number to a power and bin() to convert an output variable to binary code.
 I also used another while loop today, creating an 'infinite loop' so that a user may input data as many times as needed to test the algorithm.

 Thoughts: Today, on Day 5, I finally felt like I can turn on the editor and start to write a simple program that makes some sense without having to look everything up.
 It is helping me to write things out on paper using a diagram or pseudocode before I just start typing.
 I think that is the key to writing efficient code.
 I really do, however, feel that it takes too long to crank out certain pieces of simple code, such as today's while loop.
 While I can type it quickly, sometimes putting a math problem into Python language proves to be something I have to look up.
 I am hoping to speed up soon.
 I still am producing crude videos on twitter but am going to try using a new app tomorrow to record video internally, while making multiple apps visible.